Re-published 5 May, 2026.

 Do you want to pursue a career with St John Ambulance Western Australia as a Paramedic?
 Servicing the entire western third of Australia, consisting of mainland and island coastline, Western Australia is a beautiful place to live and work.

 If you want to “be part of something meaningful”, consider this blog as your sign!
-Continue reading to understand the requirements needed to work with St John Ambulance WA as an Ambulance Paramedic, the onboarding processes of recruitment, plus the salary you could earn once qualified.
+Continue reading to understand the requirements needed to work with St John Ambulance WA as an Ambulance Paramedic, the onboarding processes of recruitment, employee benefits, salary estimates of qualified employees.

 St John Ambulance Western Australia (best referred to as St John WA) is WA’s jurisdictional ambulance service.
 It provides medical support to over 2.5 million individuals annually, with its capital city, Perth, holding a population of approximately 2.1 million alone*.